chef/chef-web-docs/chef_master/source/provisioning_aws.rst

 aws_subnet
 =====================================================
-The ``aws_subnet`` resource is a driver-specific resource used by Chef provisioning.
+The ``aws_subnet`` resource is a driver-specific resource used by Chef Provisioning.
 Use the ``aws_subnet`` resource to configure a subnet within a defined virtual network in Amazon Virtual Private Cloud (VPC) (the networking layer of Amazon EC2).

 This defined virtual network is dedicated to a specific Amazon Web Services (AWS) account and is logically isolated from other defined virtual network in Amazon Web Services (AWS).
 One (or more) subnets may exist within this defined virtual network.